esheldon/wq/README.md

 ### Dependencies

-You need a fairly recent python and a yaml parser; wq assumes this works "import yaml".
-The authors are using pyyaml <http://pyyaml.org/>
+You need a fairly recent python and pyyaml <http://pyyaml.org/>

 ### Install